guillaumevincent/guillaumevincent.com/_posts/2011-11-12-Citation-de-clean-code.md

 author: gvincent
 lang: en
 ---
-> The discipline of Test Driven Development has made a profound impact upon our industry and has become one of our most fundamental disciplines.
+> The discipline of Test Driven Development has made a profound impact upon our industry and has become one of our most fundamental disciplines. - <b>Robert C. Martin</b>

 #####Dans Clean Code: A Handbook of Agile Software Craftsmanship de Robert C. Martin (p40)